SergioGonzalezSanz/wwc-visualisation/readme.md

 ## Getting ready to hack

-Once you install Python, the libraries, and download the code. you are ready!
+Once you install Python, the libraries, and download the code you are ready!

 Please complete the following tutorials before attending the hacknight: